great-expectations/great_expectations/README.md

 GX Core supports Python `3.8` through `3.11`.
 Experimental support for Python `3.12` and later can be enabled by setting a `GX_PYTHON_EXPERIMENTAL` environment variable when installing `great_expectations`.

-For data sources and other integrations that GX supports, see [GX integration support policy](https://docs.greatexpectations.io/docs/application_integration_support) for additional information.
+For data sources and other integrations that GX Core supports, see [GX integration support policy](https://docs.greatexpectations.io/docs/application_integration_support) for additional information.

 ## Get started